Know Your Patient: All You Need to Know in 2025

 How to Implement the Know Your Patient (KYP) Program?

-Know Your Patient will help you identify the patient’s real identity.
-You can use this to access and run a background verification to check any past medical records.
+Know Your Patient helps identify the patient’s real identity and allows access to run background verification for past medical records.
+Partnering with a reliable best EMR for small practices ensures seamless integration for managing these processes.
 This helps prevent medical fraud and insurance scams.
 Implementing a KYP program involves several key steps:

 • Choose the Right Verification Methods: Evaluate different verification methods such as government ID verification, document verification, database verification, and selfie verification, and choose those that best fit your needs.